Vietnam.vn - Nền tảng quảng bá Việt Nam

 With the ability to process 1000 signals per second, the sensor system located at the robot's base and upper body helps the device predict the user's movements, ensuring optimal balance.

-The lenses on the front of the robot act as a 'third eye', helping to analyse the surroundings, determine the height of stairs and detect obstacles, Park said.
+The lenses on the front of the robot act as a 'third eye', helping to analyze the surrounding environment, determine the height of stairs and detect obstacles, Park said.

 With the WalkON Suit F1, Kim Seung-hwan won the gold medal in the exoskeleton category at Cybathlon 2024, an international event that celebrates breakthroughs in assistive technology for people with disabilities.